esa/nmf-mission-ops-sat/nanosat-mo-supervisor/README.md

 * Reboot_MityArm: "Reboots the mityArm."
 * Clock.setTimeUsingDeltaMilliseconds: "Sets the clock using a diff between the on-board time and the desired time."

+Note that the supervisor code was merged with the NMF baseline.
+This README is left in place for legacy purpsoes.